Kerala Minister unfurls national flag upside down; BJP seeks his resignation | Politics

 A nominee of the Indian National League (INL), an ally of the CPI(M)-led LDF, Devarkovil was the chief guest of the Republic Day celebrations at the district headquarters.

+''It was the officials who should have conducted a trial-run before the minister comes for flag hoisting.
+As far as ministers are concerned, we can only go on the scheduled time as per the protocol and unfurl the flag.
+There will be sure action against those responsible for the incident.
+Investigation is going on,'' he said.

-Interestingly, no one, including the minister, peoples' representatives, police officials and other dignitaries present on the occasion, notice the gaffe.
+Interestingly, no one, including the minister, peoples' representatives, police officials and other dignitaries present on the occasion, noticed the gaffe.

-After the flag hoisting, the minister saluted it and proceeded with his speech, amidst which some media personnel who gathered there to cover the event pointed out the error.

-Then the minister soon came back, lowered the flag and hoisted it again correctly.
-Meanwhile, BJP state chief K Surendran sought the immediate resignation of Devarkovil and a police case be registered against him and the officials concerned who showed disrespect to the national flag.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)